India, Pakistan leaders say they want better ties but reach no concrete agreements

 In their speeches to the U.N.
 General Assembly, both leaders said they wanted to improve relations between their countries, which have fought three wars since becoming independent from Britain in 1947, two of them over Kashmir.

-But Singh told the assembly on Saturday that neighbouring Pakistan is the "epicentre of terrorism in our region," and in talks with Sharif he urged Pakistan to address Indian complaints that Pakistan is the source of cross-border attacks, Menon said.
+But Singh told the assembly on Saturday that neighboring Pakistan is the "epicenter of terrorism in our region," and in talks with Sharif he urged Pakistan to address Indian complaints that Pakistan is the source of cross-border attacks, Menon said.

 India has long accused Pakistan of supporting the militants fighting Indian rule in an insurgency in its part of Muslim-majority Kashmir since 1989.
 Pakistan denies this.